PatonaIM/teamified-accounts/README.md

-# Teamified Accounts - SSO
+# Teamified Team Member Portal

-A comprehensive SSO, user management, and multi-organization platform built with NestJS backend and React frontend.
+A comprehensive EOR (Employer of Record) portal built with NestJS backend and React frontend.

 ## Quick Start